heathermiller/dist-prog-book/chapter/8/big-data.md

   Emit(AsString(result));
 ```

+*Execution*
-**Execution** At high level, when the user program calls *MapReduce* function, the input files are split into *M* pieces and it runs *map* function on corresponding splits; then intermediate key space are partitioned into *R* pieces using a partitioning function; After the reduce functions all successfully complete, the output is available in *R* files.
+At high level, when the user program calls *MapReduce* function, the input files are split into *M* pieces and it runs *map* function on corresponding splits; then intermediate key space are partitioned into *R* pieces using a partitioning function; After the reduce functions all successfully complete, the output is available in *R* files.
 The sequences of actions are shown in the figure below.
 We can see from label (4) and (5) that the intermediate key/value pairs are written/read into disks, this is a key to fault-tolerance in MapReduce model and also a bottleneck for more complex computation algorithms.

 <figure class="main-container">
   <img src="{{ site.baseurl }}/resources/img/mapreduce-execution.png" alt="MapReduce Execution Overview" />
 </figure>

-**Limitations & Extensions**
+*Limitations*
+- It only works for batch processing jobs.
+More sophisticated applications are not easy to be abstracted as a set of map/reduce operations.
+In sum, it cannot work well for iterative, graph, or incremental processing.
+- MP has to do I/O operation for each job and makes it too slow to support applications that require low latency.
+- The master is a single point of failure.
-***Real-world applications often require a pipeline of MapReduce jobs and the management becomes an issue.***
+- Writing raw MP program still requires plentiful efforts from programmers, especially when real applications require a pipeline of MapReduce jobs and programmers have to write coordinate code to chain together those MP stages.
-- slow
-- complexity

-***The iterative algorithm is hard to implement in MapReduce***
 `TODO: FIX text and reference` Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
 In regular map reduce framework like Hadoop, this requires the developer to manually handle the iterations in the driver code.
 At every iteration, the result of each stage T is written to HDFS and loaded back again at stage T+1 causing a performance bottleneck.
 The reason being wastage of network bandwidth, CPU resources and mainly the disk I/O operations which are inherently slow.
-In order to address such challenges in iterative workloads on map reduce, frameworks like Haloop, Twister and iMapReduce adopt special techniques like caching the data between iterations and keeping the mapper and reducer alive across the iterations.
+In order to address such challenges in iterative workloads on map reduce, frameworks like Haloop {% cite bu2010haloop --file big-data %}, Twister {% cite ekanayake2010twister --file big-data %} and iMapReduce {% cite zhang2012imapreduce --file big-data %} adopt special techniques like caching the data between iterations and keeping the mapper and reducer alive across the iterations.

+**FlumeJava**
-**FlumeJava** was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
+FlumeJava was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
 FlumeJava represents each dataset as an object and transformation is invoked by using methods on these objects.
 It constructs an efficient internal execution plan from a pipeline of MapReduce jobs using deferred evaluation and optimizers such as fusions.
 The debugging ability allows programmers to run on the local machine first and then deploy to large clusters.

 **Dryad/DrydaLINQ**
 Dryad is a more general and flexible execution engine that execute subroutines at a specified graph vertices.
 Developers can specify an arbitrary directed acyclic graph to combine computational "vertices" with communication channels (file, TCP pipe, shared-memory FIFO) and  build a dataflow graph.
 Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
 Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
 But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ was created to fill in the gap.
 It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.